Programmers4u/api-client-ai/README.md

 ```

 # Code Overview and Purpose
 The provided code is a JavaScript module that exports a class `AIClient` along with several objects/constants.
 The purpose of this code is to create an AI client that interacts with an external API to perform various tasks related to AI operations.
 The `AIClient` class handles authentication, making requests to API endpoints, and error handling.
-The `requestObject`, `insertObject`, `GPTModels`, and `AudioModels` are objects/constants that store specific data related to AI tasks, such as request parameters, GPT models, and audio models.

 # Usage and Functionality
-- `requestObject`: An object used to store request parameters for AI tasks.
-- `insertObject`: An object used to store data for inserting new AI tasks.
-- `GPTModels`: An object that stores various GPT (Generative Pre-trained Transformer) models with their corresponding identifiers.
-- `AudioModels`: An object that stores various audio models with their corresponding identifiers.
 - `AIClient`: A class responsible for interacting with the AI API.
 It handles authentication and provides methods for interacting with the API endpoints.

 # AIClient Class Methods